samglover/client-power-tools/readme.txt

 #### Manual

 In order to install Client Power Tools manually, you will need to download the plugin here, then upload it to WordPress or use FTP software to upload it to your web server.
 [Visit the WordPress Codex for manual installation instructions.](https://wordpress.org/support/article/managing-plugins/#manual-upload-via-wordpress-admin)

+#### Initial setup

+After installing Client Power Tools, you'll probably want to:

+1. **Check the settings.** Make sure you have a client dashboard page selected.
+(Client Power Tools should have created a page called Client Dashboard and selected it automatically.)
+You can change the page or go to the page itself to change its title.
+2. **Edit your client dashboard page(s).** Edit your client dashboard page in the WordPress editor and add a welcome message to your clients.
+If you intend to use the knowledge base, start adding information for your clients.
+You can add sub-pages, as well, to expand the knowledge base.
+3. **Add your client dashboard to your website.** The client dashboard is a regular page on your website, so you can link to it just as you would link to any other page, anywhere on your site, in emails, etc. For starters, you will probably want to add the client dashboard page to one of your nav menus.
+4. **Add your first client!**

 #### Updating